 To apply for one of our roles, please email your CV, a covering letter which includes your salary expectation and a completed Equality Monitoring Form to Recruitment@nfts.co.uk.
 Please note that we are unable to sponsor candidates for these roles, so we are only able to accept applications from candidates who are able to demonstrate their right to live and work in the UK.
 If you do not have the right to work in the UK, we will not be able to progress your application.

-This is a key senior role at the NFTS and provides a unique opportunity for someone who is excited about imparting their knowledge to, and inspiring the next generation.
-Previous teaching experience would be ideal.
+We are currently recruiting for the following four key senior roles at the NFTS, each of which provides a unique opportunity for someone who is excited about imparting their knowledge to, and inspiring the next generation:

-The closing date for applications is Sunday 29th May.
+The closing date for applications for these roles is Sunday 10th July 2022.

 At the NFTS, people are at the heart of what we do.
 We’re an inclusive employer and are committed to equality of opportunity, and building a culturally diverse workforce.
 We are committed to being an anti-racist organisation and to increasing our representation of staff from Black, Asian and minority ethnic communities.
 We strongly encourage applications from all backgrounds.